USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 What Is The Difference Between UPS & USPS?

-USPS is best when you want to ship small packages out quickly and cost effectively, while UPS is best when you have larger packages and need a worldwide reach.
+USPS is best when you want to ship small packages out quickly and cost-effectively, while UPS is best when you have larger packages and need a worldwide reach.

 Comparing UPS VS USPS VS FedEx & Finding The Right Shipping Carrier For Your Needs

-We do sound like a broken record, but here’s the truth: There’s no one-size-fits-all shipping option.
-Different business owners swear by each one of these options and feel spirited about their choice.
 Ultimately, you will need to weigh your business wants, needs, and costs and see which one fits those needs.
-Most businesses find it’s best to mix and match shipping options.
+Most businesses find it best to mix and match shipping options.
 Read on to see which carrier is best for your business.

 - Related: We recommend ShippingEasy for its overall cost savings, great features, and a free trial.